U.S. NewsBreaking News

 Judge approves release of church sex abuse report

-Officials have permission to release a redacted report detailing sex abuse allegations against more than 150 Roman Catholic priests.
+Authorities immediately began preparing a redacted version of an investigative report detailing sex abuse allegations against more than 150 Roman Catholic priests.

 LEARN MORE